 - The exception to the purebred rule is the Rhode Island Red, which as well as being quite a looker, can produce up to 260 eggs a year.

-The best way to get advice is to talk directly to the breeder who will be able to guide you through the chicken breeds they have and show you which breed will be the best for you.
+The best way to gain advice is to talk directly to the breeder.
+They will be able to guide you through the chicken breeds they have, and show you which breed will be the best for you.

 The British Hen Welfare Trust rehouses battery chickens all over the country.
-You will have to be all set up and ready to go before you even apply to adopt these chickens as the charity has to be sure they are going to a good home (especially considering they’ve only just escaped a horrible one) and you will have to take into consideration a few special needs the birds will have at first.
+You will have to be all set up and ready to go before you even apply to adopt these chickens.
+This is because the charity ensures that the hens are going to a good home.
+You will also have to take into consideration a few specialist needs that the birds will have at first.

-To enquire about adopting an ex-battery hen you need to get in touch with your nearest co-ordinator which you can find on this page of the BHWT website.
-Adoption dates depend on slaughter dates in the area and waiting lists are pretty long.
+To enquire about adopting an ex-battery hen, you need to register your details online.
+Adoption dates depend on slaughter dates in the area, and waiting lists are pretty long.
 However, you should be able to have your chicken at home with you within 6-8 weeks.

 Counting your money (not the chickens)

-The cost of the chickens themselves will vary depending on what kind of chickens you want and where you get them from.
-If you get rescued battery chickens from the BHWT it will cost you just 50p a chicken, however you can pay up to a hundred pounds for a grown pure breed chicken.
-If you have your heart set on the pure breeds then you can save money by buying the eggs and hatching them yourself.
-Of course, this will mean more effort with incubators and hot lamps, plus the eggs are not guaranteed to hatch, so you might end up having to buy more anyway.
+The cost of the chickens themselves will vary depending on the breed.
+If you get rescued battery chickens from the British Hen Welfare Trust it will cost you just £2.50 a chicken.
+But you can end up paying hundreds for a grown pure breed chicken.
+If you have your heart set on the pure breeds, then you can save money by buying the eggs and hatching them yourself.
+Of course, this will mean more effort with incubators and hot lamps.
+Also, the eggs are not guaranteed to hatch, so you might end up having to buy more anyway.

-As with the price of the chickens themselves, what you can save by keeping your own chickens will vary depending on how many chickens you have, how many eggs you eat a week and whether or not you can sell any on to neighbours or friends.
-Ultimately you’re not going to make big savings, however it can be a lot of fun keeping chickens as well as saving a couple of pounds a week on eggs.
+Remember though, what you can save by keeping your own chickens will vary depending on how many chickens you have and how many eggs you eat.
+Ultimately, you’re not going to make big savings.
+But, it can be a lot of fun keeping chickens as well as saving a couple of pounds a week on eggs.
 Plus, if your hens perform particularly well, you can also make a few pounds by selling the extra eggs to friends and family.